Best holiday destinations in Portugal in 2021

 Holidays for couples

-Portugal’s pousadas make up a unique network of heritage hotels – you can stay in a Moorish castles or a Baroque palace at a very reasonable cost.
-Let Wexas Travel show you best places to stay and itineraries.
+Portugal’s pousadas make up a unique network of heritage hotels – you can stay in a Moorish castle or a Baroque palace at a very reasonable cost.
+Let Wexas Travel show you best places to stay and tailor-made itineraries.

 Active and wellness holidays

 If you want to do more than simply laze on the beach, there are plenty of ways to explore both the Portuguese coast and countryside.
-A walking holiday is a great way to discover the country at a slow pace; take time to discover the verdant Minho valley, dotted with historic mansions, or walk through vineyards and along the riverbank of the mighty Douro.
+A walking holiday with Inntravel is a great way to discover the country at a slow pace; take time to discover the verdant Minho valley, dotted with historic mansions, or walk through vineyards and along the riverbank of the mighty Douro.
+If you prefer to hike in a group, Ramblers Walking Holidays has a range of trips in Portugal and Madeira.

 If you want to get fit but don’t have much time, try the Healthy Holiday Company’s 3-Night Fitness Booster at the luxury Vilalara Thalassa hotel.